ME/CFS (Chronic Fatigue Syndrome)

 - Symptoms worsen significantly

-- You experience new symptoms
+- You experience new or unusual symptoms

 - Depression or anxiety develops